Abhijith-A-2005/Zyra-AI-Assistant/README.md

 ZYRA is a local smart home voice assistant built using an **ESP32-S3** and a **Python AI server**.

-The ESP32-S3 captures voice using an INMP441 microphone, sends the audio to the PC server through WebSocket, gets an AI-generated voice response, and plays it through a MAX98357 I2S amplifier.
+The ESP32-S3 captures voice using an INMP441 microphone, sends the audio to the PC server through WebSocket, understands speech using Faster-Whisper, generates intelligent responses through Ollama, converts replies into speech using Piper TTS, and plays them back through a MAX98357 I2S amplifier.

+The goal of ZYRA is to become a private Jarvis-style home assistant that can talk naturally, control smart home devices, remember useful context, show system states on an OLED display, and act as a real voice interface for a smart home without depending on cloud assistants.

 ---